GluuFederation/docs-clustermgr-prod/beta/source/authentication/index.md

 1. Logout from ClusterManager app.

 1. Login to ClusterManager app, click `Login with Gluu Server` link.
-Follow the instructions displayed on your browser.
+Follow the instructions displayed on your browser to finish the authorization process.

 ### Troubleshooting